 Students at the University of Arizona, or Wildcats as they’re known, have an extremely varied experience; just check out the Day in the Life of a Wildcat video on the university website!
 The student body represents every state in the nation, with approximately 35,000 undergraduates enrolled.

-Ranked in the country’s top ten programs according to the university website, the McGuire Entrepreneurship Program is an award-winning senior year program.
-Based at the McGuire Center for Entrepreneurship, you’ll have access to valuable coaching from experienced faculty members in an innovative environment.
+Ranked in the country’s top ten entrepreneurship programs according to the university website, the McGuire Entrepreneurship Program is an award-winning senior year program, well known in the business community.
+Based at the McGuire Center for Entrepreneurship, you’ll have access to valuable coaching from experienced faculty members in an innovative environment as well as mentoring programs.

 Nearly 1,500 students—both undergraduate and graduate level—enroll in entrepreneurship courses each year, with more than 2,000 alumni having already graduated.
 You’ll build a brand-new venture in just a year, teaming up with like-minded students to benefit from the knowledge they bring from other fields of study.